Review of approximations for the exchange-correlation energy in density-functional theory: Basics of density-functional theory

 \subsubsection{Extension to spin density-functional theory}

-For dealing with an external magnetic field, DFT has been extended from the total density to spin-resolved densities~\cite{BarHed-JPC-72,RajCal-PRB-73}.
+To deal with an external magnetic field, DFT has been extended from the total density to spin-resolved densities~\cite{BarHed-JPC-72,RajCal-PRB-73}.
 Without external magnetic fields, this spin density-functional theory is in principle not necessary, even for open-shell systems.
 However, the dependence on the spin densities allows one to construct approximate exchange-correlation functionals that are more accurate, and is therefore almost always used in practice for open-shell systems.

 The spin density $\rho_{\sigma,\Psi}$ with $\sigma\in \{ \uparrow,\downarrow\}$ associated to a wave function $\Psi$ is defined as